Wednesday, January 4, 2012

 The research answers a simple question: How would one redesign the American education system if the aim was to take advantage of everything that has been learned by countries with the world’s best education systems?

-Jay Mathews, an education columnist and blogger for the Washington Post, says Americans are running out of excuses and writes about several false assumptions that made U.S. look worse than the country really is.
+Jay Mathews, an education columnist, and blogger for the Washington Post says Americans are running out of excuses and writes about several false assumptions that made U.S. look worse than the country really is.

 Mathews is not alone.
-Educators at all levels are worried about the future of the American education.
-Many criticize the way tests are being elaborate or taken, but what nobody disagrees is the performance of our students when compared with that of students in other countries, particularly those in Japan, Korea, Finland, Shanghai, Singapore and Canada.
+Educators at all levels are worried about the future of American education.
+Many criticize the way tests are being elaborate or taken, but what nobody disagrees is the performance of our students when compared with that of students in other countries, particularly those in Japan, Korea, Finland, Shanghai, Singapore, and Canada.

 American students tend to come out somewhere between the middle and the bottom distribution.